Real Estate Investing in Seattle, WA – What To Know Before You Get Started Investing

 I got started in commercial real estate investing after buying over a dozen rental properties in North Carolina after attending college at UNC-Chapel Hill (Go Tarheels!).

 I was buying houses from distressed seller situations on terms, all cash, subject to, lease-options, and renting them out or flipping.
-It was a great model that worked THEN AND THERE, but here in Seattle, the real estate market is quite different.
+It was a great model that worked THEN AND THERE, but here in Seattle, the housing market prices are quite different.

 Fortunately, I was able to branch out into the commercial space by partnering with other investors I met over the years.
 We syndicated deals in Colorado and Texas, where my partners were located.
 “Real estate syndication” means we raised money from private investors for the down payment and then used banks or owner financing for the rest of the purchase price.
 This allowed us to acquire relatively large properties with relatively little money out of pocket.